KKaneSEA/KKaneSEA/README.md

 ## Hello 🖥

-I’m a Seattle-based developer creating interactive 3D web experiences with WebGL and modern web technologies.
-I craft immersive applications with TypeScript, JavaScript, React, Next.js, Three.js, React Three Fiber, Vercel, and AR technologies, integrating OpenAI GPT and DALL·E to add AI-powered features to my projects.
+I'm a web developer based in Seattle, building interactive 3D experiences and AI-powered applications.
+My creative work spans real-time 3D graphics with Three.js and WebGL, generative AI features using OpenAI APIs, and modern web applications built with TypeScript, React, and Next.js.